bobye/dica/README.md

 ## Rethinking LDA: moment matching for DICA

 ## About
 This project contains implementations of some moment matching algorithms for topic modeling.
-In brief, these algorithms are based on the construction of moment / cumulant tensors from the data and matching them to the respective theoretical expressions in order to learn model's parameters.
+In brief, these algorithms are based on the construction of moment / cumulant tensors from the data and matching them to the respective theoretical expressions in order to learn the parameters of the model.

-The code is twofold.
-One part contains efficient implementation for construction of the moment/ cumulant tensors, while the other part contains implementation of several so called joint diagonalization type algorithms used for matching the tensors.
-Any tensor type can be arbitrary combined with one of the diagonalization algorithms (leading, in total, to 6 algorithms).
+The code consitst of two parts.
+One part contains the efficient implementation for construction of the moment/ cumulant tensors, while the other part contains implementations of several so called joint diagonalization type algorithms used for matching the tensors.
+Any tensor type can be arbitrarily combined with one of the diagonalization algorithms (leading, in total, to 6 algorithms).

 The focus is on the **latent Dirichlet allocation** (LDA) and **discrete independent component analysis** (DICA) models.
 Importantly, the latter model was shown to be similar and sometimes equivalent to the former.
 Respectively, two types of the tensors are considered: the LDA moments and the DICA cumulants.
 The theoretical expressions for the LDA moments were previously derived by Anima Anandkumar, Dean P. Foster, Daniel Hsu, Sham M. Kakade, Yi-Kai Liu in A Spectral Algorithm for Latent Dirichlet Allocation.
 Algorithmica 72(1): 193-214 (2015).
 The expressions for the DICA cumulants are derived in our paper (see below).